Kissin' Cousins: Production, release and box office

 While set in the Great Smoky Mountains, the film was shot in the Los Angeles area, both on set at MGM Studios and outdoors in the San Bernardino Mountains east of Los Angeles; some filming took place in Big Bear Lake.

 The film was produced by Sam Katzman for Four-Leaf Productions, and was distributed in the United States by Metro-Goldwyn-Mayer.
 The film was released in the United States on March 6, 1964 and reached #11 on the Variety National Box Office Chart, earning $3 million, and finished at #26 on the year end list of the top-grossing movies of 1964.
 Presley's film, Viva Las Vegas, filmed during the summer of 1963 before Kissin Cousins, was released after Kissin' Cousins.
 Both Arthur O'Connell and Jack Albertson were cast alongside Presley, thus providing the film with 'double-barreled curmudgeons,' per Variety.

 Sam Katzman produced an unsuccessful 1965 MGM Television television pilot starring Edd Byrnes for the NBC television network.

 In 1988, Kissin' Cousins made its home video debut, released on VHS.
 When it was reissued on VHS in 1997, the song "Smokey Mountain Boy" was deleted.
 It was later restored to the film when it made its DVD debut in 2007.

 Soundtrack

 The song "Kissin' Cousins", which was performed as the movie's finale, reached #12 on the Billboard Hot 100 and was certified Gold by the RIAA.

-Plot faux pas

-The foundation for the film's plot centers around acquiring private land for government use.
-This is easily accomplished through the necessary justification of eminent domain with just compensation due to the private sector owner(s).
-But, as General Donford's initial desire—clearly expressed at the start of the film—was for the deal for the base to remain top secret, it could be somewhat plausibly surmised that usage of eminent domain might have led to wide-ranging publicity from negotiations in open court.
-A point that became moot after the story became front-page news shortly after PFC Riley joined the field team at Big Smoky Mountain.
+There are two different versions, or arrangements, of the song, both performed by Presley: one of which played over the opening and closing credits, and the other of which was performed by both Presley characters as a "duet" in the final scene.